Sarah has a bachelor's in creative writing and journalism from the University of Washington.

-More simply put: more money does not equal a better education.
+More simply put: More money does not equal better education.
 Better access to outside resources and tutors?
 Yes.
 But the type of institution itself doesn’t seem to matter.
-The only other alternative, if parents are unsatisfied with public or private schools, is to home school their children.
+The only other alternative, if parents are unsatisfied with public or private schools, is to homeschool their children.

 “Homeschooling affords children many wonderful opportunities to socialize without all the negative de-socializing experiences that children in traditional schools often encounter.
 Media coverage of bullying, teasing, gangs, cliques, violence, physical and emotional abuse in public schools is abundant."

 Even if you weren’t bullied or teased in school (I personally was), it’s very likely that you had a friend or knew someone that was.
-I remember attending 1st grade and being shocked and appalled by other children’s behavior—they were being mean for no reason, using profanity, flipping each other off and being generally obnoxious.
-I didn’t feel like I was at a learning institution; it was more like a zoo with wild animals packed in a small space being forced to learn things that the teacher scrawled on a black chalk board.
-Then, after elementary school there is Jr. High or Middle School, where the negative social behavior continues to intensify and is then multiplied by raging hormones.
-Next there is high school and for many (but not all) high school graduation and then college.
+I remember attending 1st grade and being shocked and appalled by other children’s behavior—they were being mean for no reason, using profanity, flipping each other off, and being generally obnoxious.
+I didn’t feel like I was at a learning institution; it was more like a zoo with wild animals packed in a small space being forced to learn things that the teacher scrawled on a black chalkboard.

 Now, don’t get the wrong idea—like the video above mentions, I’m not saying college doesn't work for some people.
 Having a college degree is better than not having a degree at all.
-For some, they system matches their learning style and they excel.
+For some, the system matches their learning style, and they excel.
 The point is, not everyone learns the same way or at the same pace.
-Certain teaching styles work better for some people than others and this is where the education system fails; it refuses to recognize the variations in an individual’s cognitive abilities.
+Certain teaching styles work better for some people than others, and this is where the education system fails; it refuses to recognize the variations in an individual’s cognitive abilities.